aws/aws-emr-best-practices/content/applications/spark/best_practices.md

 ## ** BP 5.1.9 -   Leverage spot nodes with managed autoscaling **

 Enable managed autoscaling for your EMR clusters.
 From EMR 5.32 and EMR 6.2 there have been optimizations made to managed scaling to make it more resilient for your Spark workloads.
-Try to leverage task instance fleets with many instance types per fleet with Spot request since it would give both cost and performance gains.
-However, in this case, make sure that your output is being written directly to EMRFS since we will have limited core node capacity.
+It is not recommended to use Spot with core or master nodes since during reclaimation event, your cluster could be terminated and you would need to re-process all the work.
+Try to leverage task instance fleets with many instance types per fleet with Spot since it would give both cost and performance gains.
+However, in this case, make sure that your output is being written directly to EMRFS since we will have fixed core node on-demand capacity.

-Following policy defines max core nodes to 2 and we are requesting the core nodes to be on-demand which is highly recommended.
+Following policy defines max core nodes to 2 and we are requesting the core nodes to be on-demand as recommended.
 Rest of the nodes are Spot task nodes.

 ![BP - 9](images/spark-bp-9.png)